 Iraq – Complete VPN Ban

 Internet usage in Iraq is heavily restricted.
-The Iraqi government blocks access to many sites, including social media, chat apps and more.
-VPNs are also banned.
+The Iraqi government blocks access to many sites, including social media, chat apps, and more.
+VPNs are also banned in Iraq.
 Strangely enough, these extreme measures seem to be taken for a sole purpose.

 Since 2005, there have been constitutional laws regarding censorship.
 Like in Belarus, there are also laws against those who don’t self-censor.
 This makes using a VPN in Iraq dangerous.

 China’s “Great Firewall” has long blocked many popular foreign websites and applications including Google, Facebook, and YouTube.
 Since using a VPN can circumvent this, the country has made the use of VPNs illegal, except for government-approved service providers.

 The Chinese government is very strict on this and is rigorously cracking down on VPNs.
 While using a VPN in China isn’t flat-out illegal, there have been VPN providers who were arrested and sentenced.
 VPN apps were removed from the China Apple App Store in 2017 too.